The secret history of why soda companies switched from sugar to high-fructose corn syrup

 The conventional story, laid out by Huffington Post’s Julia Thompson in 2013, goes like this: “Nearly 30 years ago, Coca-Cola switched over from sugar to high-fructose corn syrup to sweeten America’s beloved carbonated soft drink.
 With corn subsidized by the government, its sugary syrup became a more affordable option for the beverage company.”
 So: corn subsidies begat cheap corn, which in turn lead to a corn-derived sweetener cheaper than sugar.
 Voila: HFCS takes over the soda market.

 But while corn subsidies played a role in the story, another, less-famous government intervention likely played an even bigger role.
 The tale—which I first saw laid out in Richard Manning’s excellent 2005 book Against the Grain—started in the early 1971, when a massive, surprise sale of US grain to the Soviet Union triggered a boom in corn prices, which in turn led to a massive ramp-up in corn planting.
 By the mid-’70s, corn prices had returned to earth; but buoyed by subsidies, farmers kept planting “fencerow to fencerow,” as then-department of agriculture chief Earl Butz put it.
 The result: massive overproduction of corn.
-(The current corn glut, on the heels of the ethanol-driven book of 2006-2012, followed a similar pattern.)
+(The current corn glut, on the heels of the ethanol-driven boom of 2006-2012, followed a similar pattern.)

 Corn-processing giants like Archer Daniels Midland had access to all the cheap corn they could ever want, but could only make a profit with it if they could find new markets for corn products.
 The company came up with two big ideas: ethanol, designed to disrupt the massive gasoline market; and high-fructose corn syrup, which the company hoped would break up Big Sugar’s hold on the soda industry.